-Removing Leading Zeros from Response to Interrogation Commands
+Adding Leading Zeros from Response to Interrogation Commands

-The leading zeros on data returned as a response to interrogation commands can be removed by the use of the command, LZ.
+The leading zeros on data returned as a response to interrogation commands can be added by the use of the command, LZ.
+The LZ command is set to a default of 1.